-Protection o f the Access to the Area 1 Fully formed access to the site 2 Good access to the site, which would not cause damage 3 Moderate access to the site, and any vehicle access would cause minimal damage 4 Restricted access to the site, and any vehicle access would cause damage 5 No access to the site, and any vehicle access would cause significant damage
+Protection of Protection of the Access to the Area 1 Fully formed access to the site 2 Good access to the site, which would not cause damage 3 Moderate access to the site, and any vehicle access would cause minimal damage 4 Restricted access to the site, and any vehicle access would cause damage 5 No access to the site, and any vehicle access would cause significant damage

-During previous consultation, one persona submitter-raised concerns regarding the assessment being incorrect as where there is no health and safety concerns are no issues this should be 0 not 1.
+During previous consultation, a submitter raised concerns regarding the assessment being incorrect as where there are no issues this should be 0 not 1.
 The total scoring system is based on the levels as set out above.
 Where the 1 is removed, then the significance number would have to be reconsidered to reflect the new score system.
 Hence we have made no change to the scoring system.